chazeon/notes/docs/notes/mech-properties/crystallographic-calculations/index.md

 ### Metric tensors

-Metric tensor is a symmetric tensor.
+Metric tensor is the dot product of structure vectors, it is useful for calculating vector dot products.
+By construction, it is a symmetric 3 x 3 tensor.

 The direct space metric tensor is given by

 $$
-g = \begin{bmatrix}
+g_{ij} = a^T_{ik} \, a_{kj} = \begin{bmatrix}
 \mathbf{a}\cdot\mathbf{a} & \mathbf{a}\cdot\mathbf{b} & \mathbf{a}\cdot\mathbf{c} \\
 \mathbf{b}\cdot\mathbf{a} & \mathbf{b}\cdot\mathbf{b} & \mathbf{b}\cdot\mathbf{c} \\
 \mathbf{c}\cdot\mathbf{a} & \mathbf{c}\cdot\mathbf{b} & \mathbf{c}\cdot\mathbf{c} \\
 \end{bmatrix}
 $$

+Similarly, we can have reciprocal space metric tensors for reciprocal lattices.

 ## Vector operations